Happy End (band): Legacy

 According to music critic Ian Martin, Happy End pioneered a style of songwriting that combined Japanese-language lyrics with Western-influenced folk rock in a one-syllable one-note rhythmic form.
 In 2012, Michael K. Bourdaghs wrote, “For Matsumoto, the Japanese language was above all a source of raw material for use in experimentation. [...] for Happy End, the Japanese language functioned not as a repository of tradition or identity but as an alienated and alienating tongue — a source of noise.”
 Singer-songwriter Sachiko Kanenobu wrote that "they had a poetic way of writing that was never part of Japanese rock music before".

 Happy End's music has been cited as one of the origins of modern "J-pop", with each member continuing to contribute to its development after the group's break up.
 The band is also considered progenitors of what would become the "City Pop" style.
 Masataka Miyanaga, Japanese music critic and founder and professor of Beatles University at Kanazawa University, wrote that, given the impact they had, it would not be an exaggeration to call Happy End the "Japanese Beatles".
 Matsumoto said, "We literally had no promotion, and they stopped selling our albums shortly after they came out — everything afterward was a re-issue.
 But the important thing about Happy End is that parents show it to their kids.
 Older workers show it to new co-workers.
 The older students share it with younger classmates.
 That's how our music has passed down."

-In 2003, Happy End were ranked by HMV Japan at number 4 on their list of the 100 most important Japanese pop acts.
+In 2003, Happy End were ranked by HMV at number 4 on their list of the 100 most important Japanese pop acts.
 Ohtaki and Hosono also appear on the list as solo artists, ranked number 9 and 44 respectively.
 In September 2007, Rolling Stone Japan named Kazemachi Roman the greatest Japanese rock album of all time.
 It was also named number 15 on Bounce's 2009 list of 54 Standard Japanese Rock Albums.